KiraCore/docs/spec/cli/sekaid/keys.md

 ## Import Key

-The `sekaicli keys import` allows to import and key encrypted key with password
+The `sekaid keys import` allows to import and key encrypted key with password

 <details>
     <summary>Command Example</summary>